AlisAquilae/Academia/content/Notes/Lecture Notes/Hydrogeology/Hydrogeology Rock Determination.md

 Intrusive means solidified inside the earth.
 Extrusive means solidified outside the earth.
 Intrusive means slow cooldown.
 It has the time to create nice metals.
 Extrusive has contact with atmosphere, and therefore cools down much faster.
 Does not have time to create minerals.

 Intrusive rocks: coarse minerals.
-Extrusive rocks: fine mineralss
+Extrusive rocks: fine minerals

 More SIO4 means flowing magma, because it is more viscous due to the weak vanderwaal's bindings.